What is biodiversity?

-The ecologists within the rural county department provide a range of services to ensure wildlife is protected and cared for across the county.
+The ecologists within the Rural County Unit provide a range of services to ensure wildlife is protected and cared for across the county.
 The ecologists provide advice on land management, particularly country parks such as Cannock Chase, in addition to advice to planners and engineers.

 To speak to someone about any of the above, please contact us.